Aminm246/subscription-shepard/README.md

 ## Engineering Highlights

 > [!IMPORTANT]
-> **Keyless CI/CD.** Deployment authentication uses Workload Identity Federation instead of downloaded service account keys, GCP's current recommended security practice.
+> **Keyless CI/CD.** Deployment authentication uses Workload Identity Federation instead of downloaded service account keys which is GCP's current recommended security practice.
 GitHub's own OIDC token is exchanged for a short-lived GCP credential at deploy time, scoped to this exact repository.
 No key file is ever stored anywhere.

+**Manual-first infrastructure setup**
+Rather than scripting the initial deployment blind, the Cloud Run service, its dedicated runtime service account, and networking/scaling settings were all configured by hand through the GCP Console.
+Building a real working understanding of each setting before automating any of it.

+**Two-identity IAM model**
+The app's runtime identity (`subscription-shepard-runner`) and the CI/CD deploy identity (`github-deployer`) are deliberately separate, least-privilege service accounts.
+The deploy pipeline can *ship* a new revision, but has no broader access than that.

 **Stateless database design**
-Migrated from file-based to in-memory H2 to match Cloud Run's ephemeral container filesystem, a deliberate trade-off, explicitly documented rather than hidden.
+Migrated from file-based to in-memory H2 to match Cloud Run's ephemeral container filesystem with a deliberate trade-off, explicitly documented rather than hidden.
 Full reasoning in [`docs/DEPLOYMENT.md`](docs/DEPLOYMENT.md).

 **Multi-architecture Docker build**
-Base images support both local ARM development (Apple Silicon) and Cloud Run's amd64 production runtime.
-Diagnosed and fixed a real platform-compatibility bug during development.
+Base images support both local ARM development (Apple Silicon) and Cloud Run's amd64 production runtime which were diagnosed and fixed a real platform bug during development.

 **Cost-conscious infrastructure**
 Runs entirely within GCP's always-free tier, backed by budget alerts and hard spend caps as safety nets against runaway cost.